UWNetworksLab/uProxy-p2p/README.md

    * MacOS: `adb` is included with Android Studio.
    * Linux: `adb` is available through your package manager.
 For example, on Ubuntu run `apt-get install android-tools-adb`.
  1. Confirm that your `cca` package is ready by running `node_modules/.bin/cca checkenv` from the git checkout root directory.
+   * If this fails, set the `ANDROID_HOME` variable to the Android SDK path in your `.bashrc`, e.g. `export ANDROID_HOME=$HOME/Android/Sdk`

 Then you can build the app using `grunt build_android`.
 The output, a file ending in `.apk`, will appear in `build/dev/uproxy/android/platforms/android/build/outputs/apk/`.
 Depending on the build configuration, the file might be named `android-debug.apk`, `android-armv7-debug.apk`, etc..

+#### Installing on an Android device
-To install the app, first [Enable USB Debugging](http://developer.android.com/tools/device.html#device-developer-options) on your test phone, then connect it to your computer and accept the connection on the phone.
-Then, on your computer, install the app on the phone using a command like `adb install -r build/dev/uproxy/android/platforms/android/build/outputs/apk/android-debug.apk`.
+* To install the app, first [Enable USB Debugging](http://developer.android.com/tools/device.html#device-developer-options) on your test phone, then connect it to your computer and accept the connection on the phone.
+* Then, on your computer, install the app on the phone using a command like `adb install -r build/dev/uproxy/android/platforms/android/build/outputs/apk/android-debug.apk`.
-You may then launch the app from the phone.
+* You may then launch the app from the phone.
 Rerunning this command should close the app and replace it with a new version, but will not overwrite saved state on the device.

 If you encounter an error or want to complete delete uProxy from your phone, you can do so via `Settings -> Apps -> uProxy`, which as a button labeled "Uninstall for all users".

+#### Installing on an Android emulator
+* Create a virtual device using the [Android Virtual Device Manager](http://developer.android.com/tools/devices/index.html) with an API of 21 (Lollipop) or higher.
+* Launch the emulator and check `adb devices` at the command line to make sure an emulator is running.
+* Install the app from the command line with `adb install -r build/dev/uproxy/android/platforms/android/build/outputs/apk/android-debug.apk`.
+You should see `success` if the app is installed.
+* You may then launch the app from the emulator.

 ### Fixing compilation and setup